 We employ various risk mitigation techniques.
 For example, we may seek to mitigate our exposure to commodity price fluctuations by purchasing forward a portion of our corn and natural gas requirements through fixed-price or variable-price contracts with our suppliers, as well as entering derivative contracts for fuel-grade ethanol, corn and natural gas.
 To mitigate fuel-grade ethanol inventory price risks, we may sell a portion of our production forward under fixed- or index-price contracts, or both.
 We may hedge a portion of the price risks by entering exchange-traded futures contracts and options.
-Proper execution of these risk mitigation strategies can reduce the volatility of our gross profit margins.
+Properly executing these risk mitigation strategies can reduce the volatility of our gross profit margins.

 Specialty alcohols have relatively low price volatility and are usually priced at significant premiums to fuel-grade ethanol.
 The market price of fuel-grade ethanol is volatile, however, and subject to large fluctuations.
 Given the nature of our business, we cannot effectively hedge against extreme volatility or certain market conditions.
-For example, fuel-grade ethanol prices, as reported by the Chicago Mercantile Exchange, or CME, ranged from \$1.58 to \$2.67 per gallon during 2023, from \$2.00 to \$2.88 per gallon during 2022 and from \$1.48 to \$3.75 per gallon during 2021; and corn prices, as reported by the CME, ranged from \$4.50 to \$6.85 per bushel during 2023, from \$5.64 to \$8.18 per bushel during 2022 and from \$4.84 to \$7.73 per bushel during 2021.
+For example, fuel-grade ethanol prices, as reported by the Chicago Mercantile Exchange, or CME, ranged from \$1.38 to \$2.12 per gallon during 2024, from \$1.58 to \$2.67 per gallon during 2023 and from \$2.00 to \$2.88 per gallon during 2022; and corn prices, as reported by the CME, ranged from \$3.62 to \$4.71 per bushel during 2024, from \$4.50 to \$6.85 per bushel during 2023 and from \$5.64 to \$8.18 per bushel during 2022.